 Honduras.
 I went to Honduras as a Missionary in 2003 to serve the children.
 While there, the Bishop of the

+Episcopal Church of Honduras asked me to provide leadership for a project to either build an orphanage or a day shelter.
+We decided to build a day shelter.
+It was finished in 2006 and it ended up being an Osman Hope shelter.
 I was blessed by seeing the shelter operational in August 2007 thanks to Osman Hope.
-That shelter currently serves over 40 children.
-As President of the board of Osman Hope I seek to work, lead and encourage our talented board, volunteers and staff to take Osman Hope to higher levels of service.
+That shelter has seen many children graduate from high school with some attending university.
+As President of Honduran Operations I seek to work with, lead and encourage our talented staff to take Osman Hope to higher levels of service.
 There are many children in Honduras that need a place to feel safe, to be fed physically and spiritually and to be encouraged to obtain an education.
 The future of Honduras depends on these children.
 They need our help.
-Therefore, I am committed to help Osman Hope provide to many, many children in Honduras.
+Therefore, I am committed to helping Osman Hope provide to many, many children in Honduras.